NOW 10% extra discount on the entire assortment with the code: MOEDERDAG23

 Pantheon

 The Pantheon was built as a temple.
-Only later this building was used as a church.
-This is why it is still so well preserved.
-What is especially exceptional about this church is the roof.
+Later, this building was only used as a church.
+This is the reason why it is still so well preserved.
+What is especially remarkable about this church is the roof.
 The hole in this roof creates a beautiful light effect inside.
-Entrance is free and well worth it.
+Admission is free, and definitely worth it.

 Rome - Pantheon